-- (a) Three (3) Fire Captains shall be assigned to a 38-hour workweek and assigned to the Training Division. - (b) For employees temporarily assigned to a 38-hour workweek, sick and annual leave will continue to accrue at the 56-hour rates.
-Leave banks will not be converted or altered. - (c) Fire Captains assigned to the Training Division may be required by the respective Division Chief to work additional hours, beyond 38 hours per week.
-Such hours will be considered overtime and paid at the rate of time and a half.
-If overtime worked is within Fire Rescue Operations, the Captain will be paid at the 56-hour rate.
+(a) Two (2) Fire Captains and one (1) Fire Engineer shall be assigned to a thirty-eight (38) hour workweek and assigned to the Training Division.
+The normal workday shall be nine and

+- (b) For employees temporarily assigned to a thirty-eight (38) hour workweek, sick and annual leave will continue to accrue at the fifty-six (56)-hour rates.
+Leave banks will not be converted or altered. - (c) Fire Captains and Fire Engineers assigned to the Training Division may be required by the respective Division Chief to work additional hours, beyond thirty-eight (38) hours per week.
+Such hours will be considered overtime and paid at the rate of time and a half (1.5).
+If overtime worked is within Fire Rescue Operations, the employees will be paid at the fifty-six (56) hour rate.